 AADOREE is dedicated to publishing underrepresented voices and giving space to their words.
 Writers of color, GNC + NB + trans + femme writers, queer writers, disabled writers, undocumented writers, indigenous writers, working-class writers, all of those who have been made invisible—please consider sending your work our way.

 AADOREE both publishes and reads submissions irregularly.
 We do not charge reading fees, but when we’re open, we tend to do reading periods only for one day per month.
 We try to notify ahead of time of potential reading periods.
-Visit our “Send Us Yr Writing” page for full details.
+Visit our “Send Us Yr Writing” page to find our if we’re currently open for submissions.

 JD Scott & Alia Tsang